-- 3. You can enter or edit a report name and description on this page. - 4.
-You must select a team name in the Teams column to enable and view associated project choices in the Project pane. - 5.
-Click the Global checkbox or double-click on a team in the Teams column to view associated projects in the Projects pane.
-Then, select the project in the Projects column.
+- 3. (Optional) Enter or edit a report name and description on this page. - 4.
+Select a team name in the Teams column to enable and view associated project choices in the Project pane. - 5.
+Select a project in the Project pane.

-- 6. To create versions of the report in Excel or XML format, check the associated checkboxes. - 7.
+- 6. Click the Global checkbox or double-click on a team in the Teams column to view associated projects in the Projects pane.
+Then, select the project in the Projects column. - 7.
+To create versions of the report in Excel or XML format, check the associated checkboxes. - 8.
 Click Generate.
 When the Inventory Report is available for viewing, a dialog box opens with a link to the report.
 The report is presented for the project you selected.
 Each Inventory report has two sections.
 The Summary section provides general project information.
 The Inventory section lists ID, name, component, description, license, review status, encryption, and vulnerabilities.
 Each element in the report is linked to information: